 How Long Does Alcohol Stay In Your System?

 Unlike many other drugs of abuse, the half-life of alcohol depends on the amount consumed.
 The more you drink, the longer it will stay in your system.
-This reaction is because the liver metabolizes alcohol at a constant rate of about one standard drink per hour.
-If you have two drinks over the course of 30 minutes, the liver will spend the next hour and a half metabolizing them.
+This reaction is because the liver metabolizes alcohol at a constant rate of about one standard drink per hour and a half.
+If you have two drinks over 30 minutes, the liver will spend the next two and a half hours metabolizing them.
 If you continue to drink, additional alcohol will remain in your bloodstream until the liver can metabolize it.

-Because of the constant metabolic rate of alcohol, there are no truly effective ways to sober up from alcohol.
-Alcohol is rapidly transferred out of the gastrointestinal system into the bloodstream, so even vomiting is unlikely to have substantial changes in the level of intoxication.
+Because of the constant metabolic rate of alcohol, there are no truly effective ways to sober up from alcohol quickly.
+Alcohol is rapidly transferred from the gastrointestinal system into the bloodstream, so even vomiting is unlikely to substantially change the intoxication level.
 Commonly cited remedies for drunkenness include drinking caffeine or taking a cold shower.
-While these may cause modest, transient changes in mental state and marginally increase alertness, they are not able to address the root cause of intoxication, which is the accumulation of alcohol in the bloodstream.
+While these may cause modest, transient changes in mental state and marginally increase alertness, they cannot address the root cause of intoxication, which is the accumulation of alcohol in the bloodstream.

 Alcohol Withdrawal Symptoms